SHEGLAM: Marketing and growth

-SHEGLAM initially focused its marketing efforts on the US market, but then expanded to Europe, the Middle East and Australia.
+SHEGLAM initially focused its marketing efforts on the US market, but by 2023 it had expanded to Europe, the Middle East and Australia.

 SHEGLAM made its brick and mortar debut at the UAE's Mall of the Emirates in November 2023 at department store Centrepoint.
 As of June 2024 it had over 150 stores in the Gulf Cooperation Council (GCC).

 In September 2022 the company held a joint promotion with the Harry Potter franchise, and in November 2022 held a pop-up event with American actress and singer Ashley Tisdale.